joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-cameras.md

 The third step is to add the video object to the display list.
 You need to perform steps 2 and 3 because the Camera class does not extend the DisplayObject class so it cannot be added directly to the display list.
-To display the camera’s captured video, you create a new video object and call the `attachCamera()` method.
+To display the camera's captured video, you create a new video object and call the `attachCamera()` method.

 The following code shows these three steps: